 - Cut celery in half lengthwise, and slice diagonally.

-- In a wok, heat 2 Tbsp. sesame oil on high heat.
+- Beat the egg with a pinch of salt and pepper.
+In a wok, heat 2 Tbsp sesame oil on high heat.
 When you start to see smoke coming from the oil, pour egg and turn off heat.

 - With remaining heat, make fluffy eggs with chopsticks.
 Wait a little bit until outer layer start to cook.

 - Fold the egg in from outer layer.